nopaniers/nopaniers.github.io/docs/_posts/2024-07-14-rulebased.md

 cruelest and most deadly conflict in human history, the world's powers created a vision for global stability and justice.
 The United States and the Soviet Union championed a rules-based international order.
-This framework, enshrined in documents like the [Universal Declaration of Human Rights](https://www.un.org/en/about-us/universal-declaration-of-human-rights) and the [UN charter](https://www.un.org/en/about-us/un-charter).
-Unlike the colonial systems or the treaty of Versailles, the post-WWII was not system didn't *unfairly* benefit the victors, but which would treat every nation fairly.
-In so doing prevent the horrors their generation had just experienced in war and foster a world where every nation could thrive in peace.
+This framework was enshrined in documents like the [Universal Declaration of Human Rights](https://www.un.org/en/about-us/universal-declaration-of-human-rights) and the [UN charter](https://www.un.org/en/about-us/un-charter).
+Unlike the colonial systems or the Treaty of Versailles, the post-WWII was not system didn't *unfairly* benefit the victors, but was one which aimed to treat every nation fairly.
+In so doing, the authors hoped, it woul prevent the horrors their generation had just experienced in war and foster a world where every nation could thrive in peace.

 Today, the idealism of that time is gone, and the memory of war has faded.
 This international system is today referred to "[rules-based